-- 400 A. Calls for ministers: All staff, other than the General Presbyter, who are ministers or elders shall be provided with an initial written call stating the terms of employment.
-Such a call is to be prepared by the Search Committee with input from the General Presbyter in a form authorized by the Personnel Committee and Committee on Presbytery Administration

-Ministry Coordinating Council.
+- A. Calls for ministers: All staff, other than the General Presbyter, who are ministers or elders shall be provided with an initial written call stating the terms of employment.
+Such a call is to be prepared by the Search Committee with input from the General Presbyter in a form authorized by the Ministry Coordinating Council.
 In compliance with the Book of Order, the call shall be submitted to the presbytery for approval.
-Subsequent changes to these calls will be prepared and presented to the presbytery by the Personnel Committee Ministry Coordinating Council. - B.-Calls for General Presbyter: The initial call for the General Presbyter shall be provided with a written call stating the terms of employment.
-Such a call is to be prepared by the Search Committee, recommended by the Ministry Coordinating and Planning

-CommissionCouncil, approved by the presbytery and then signed by the moderator and stated clerk of the Ppresbytery.
-Subsequent_changes to this call will be prepared and presented to the Ppresbytery by the Personnel Committee Ministry Coordinating Council.

-- C. Calls for elected staff: All elected staff shall be provided with a written call stating the terms of employment.
-Such a call is to be prepared by the General Presbyter or the Coordinating and Planning Commission Ministry Coordinating Council. - D. All calls: All written calls will contain wording that will indicate the intent of the presbytery to honor the terms of a call except in case of a failure of the employee to perform satisfactorily or in the case of a change in structure or function (in which case adequate notice will be given.)
+Subsequent changes to these calls will be prepared and presented to the presbytery by the Ministry Coordinating Council. - B. Calls for General Presbyter: The initial call for the General Presbyter shall be provided with a written call stating the terms of employment.
+Such a call is to be prepared by the Search Committee, recommended by the Ministry Coordinating Council, approved by the presbytery and then signed by the moderator and stated clerk of the presbytery.
+Subsequent changes to this call will be prepared and presented to the presbytery by the Ministry Coordinating Council. - C. Calls for elected staff: All elected staff shall be provided with a written call stating the terms of employment.
+Such a call is to be prepared by the General Presbyter or the Ministry Coordinating Council. - D. All calls: All written calls will contain wording that will indicate the intent of the presbytery to honor the terms of a call except in case of a failure of the employee to perform satisfactorily or in the case of a change in structure or function (in which case adequate notice will be given.)